All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-Thank you very much, uh Johnny Donovan, and Johnny Donovan is telling the truth about your host.
+And Johnny Donovan is telling the truth about your host.

 We want to get back to business.

-I'm going to make a slight detour, uh, not going according to how I promise, but uh like women, I reserve the right to change my mind too.
+I'm not going according to how I promise, but like women, I reserve the right to change my mind, too.

-Uh by the way, there's a uh there's a nice little piece uh in Bloomberg, and it's written by a uh a lady Carolyn Baum, I think that's how her pronounce the name, B-A-U-M.
+By the way, there's a nice little piece in Bloomberg, and it's written by a lady, Carolyn Baum.

-And it's titled, Capitalism is the worst system except for the rest.
+And it's titled, Capitalism is the Worst System Except for the Rest.

-And it starts off by saying uh the year 2008 will be remembered as the one that exposed the fatal flaws in free market capitalism, sending it to an untimely death.
+And it starts off by saying the year 2008 will be remembered as the one that exposed the fatal flaws in free market capitalism, sending it to an untimely death.

 Then she asks, or will it?